NOAA-ORR-ERD/WebGnomeClient/doc/fate.rst

   - **API:** The oil's API Gravity (density)
-  - **Score:** an estimate of the completeness of the record, records with higher quality scores have more data, and will result in more precise forecasts in the model
+  - **Score:** an estimate of the completeness of the record, records with higher quality scores have more data, and will result in more accurate forecasts in the model

 The list is sorted by default alphabetically by name, but if you click on the column headers, you can see it sorted by that field.